homanchou/xr/book/build-your-own-webvr-site.md

 ```

-Now if you test this in two browser windows you should see a box appear at the origin when there is a second client connected to the room.
+Now if you navigate to a specific room URL in two browser windows you should see a box appear at the origin when there is a second client connected to the room.
 And the box should disappear when all other clients have disconnected.

 We have a slight problem though, we're not specifying where the box should be drawn so by default it's drawn at the origin.
 Our own camera is not even at the origin, so we're not drawing the boxes at the location where our camera currently is in the shared space.
 What we want is to draw the box at our camera position and if we move our camera the box that represents us should move to the new position.